TDG-Platform/docs/orthorectify.md

 ### Advanced
-The following more complicated example performs orthorectification and atmospheric compensation on associated VNIR and SWIR strips, processing only MS+SWIR (skipping PAN), and projects the output into the appropriate UTM zone.
+The following more complicated example performs orthorectification on associated VNIR and SWIR strips, processing only MS+SWIR (skipping PAN), and projects the output into the appropriate UTM zone.
 The desired MS and SWIR pixel pixel sizes are explicitly specified.

     swir_1b_s3_location = "s3://gbd-customer-data/CustomerAccount#/PathToVNIR1BImage/"